 Me in my room and my boyfriend in his.

 Taxi tour of Doha

 We booked a taxi at the front desk for 5:30am and told the man we wanted to see The Pearl.
-I slept lightly, although slightly paranoid about waking up in time seeing as you couldn’t phone each other’s room, Waiel’s phone didn’t work and the Wi-Fi was next to useless.
+I slept lightly, although slightly paranoid about waking up in time seeing as you couldn’t phone each other’s room, my boyfriend’s phone didn’t work, and the Wi-Fi there was next to useless.

 After a quick shower I was in the lobby for 5:25am and the taxi was there right on time.